BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/feemarket.md

 Minimum gas prices are used to discard spam transactions in the network, by raising the cost of transactions to the point that it is not economically viable for the spammer.
-This is achieved by defining a minimum gas price for accepting txs in the mempool for both Cosmos and EVM transactions.
+This is achieved by defining a minimum gas price for accepting txs in the mempool for both Butane and EVM transactions.
 A transaction is discarded from the mempool if it doesn't provide at least one of the two types of min gas prices:

 Minimum gas prices are used to discard spam transactions in the network, by raising the cost of transactions to the point that it is not economically viable for the spammer.
-This is achieved by defining a minimum gas price for accepting txs in the mempool for both Cosmos and EVM transactions.
+This is achieved by defining a minimum gas price for accepting txs in the mempool for both Butane and EVM transactions.
 A transaction is discarded from the mempool if it doesn't provide at least one of the two types of min gas prices:

 1. the local min gas prices that validators can set on their node config and